mjordan/introduction_to_relational_databases/README.md

 ```

 Using uppercase for SQL commands is a convention only, it's not mandatory.
-Also, the output we're seeing here is specific to the MySQL command-line client, which we're not using in this workshop.
-How you query the databaase, and how the results output will look will depend on what tool is being used to manage the database.
+Also, the output we're seeing here is specific to the MySQL command-line client, which we're not using in this workshop but which we will see illustrated below.
+How you query the databaase, and how the results output will look will depend on what tool you are using to manage the database.

 This query asks for the first and last names of authors of the book with book_id 1: